base.config file is the main configuration file

 This section contains settings for logging the change history of items.
 Logging is disabled by default, but BASE ships with one implementation that log changes to the database.
 To enable it, log in to the web client with administrator privileges and enable the Database log manager extension.
 See Section 27.8.10, “Logging managers” for more information about implementing custom logging.

 A boolean value that specifies if the Change history tab should be visible in the web interface or not.
 The change history tab will show log information that has been stored in the database and it doesn't make sense to show this tab unless the Database log manager has been enabled.

 By default, only users that are members of the Administrator role have permission to view the change history.
 To give other users the same permission, add the Change history permission to the appropriate role(s).

 A boolean value that specifies the amount of information that should be logged by the database log manager.
 If set, the log will contain information about which properties that was modified on each item, otherwise only the type of change (create, update, delete) is logged.

 This section contains settings for the SMTP server used for outgoing mail.
-This is optional, and if not configured outgoing mail will be disabled.
+This is optional, and if not configured outgoing mail (including 2-factor login) will be disabled.